oxford-arc/jade-docs/docs/source/jade/index.rst

 **Running applications**

-Applications can only be run on the compute nodes by submitting jobs to the Slurm batch queuing system.
+Applications can only be run on the compute nodes by submitting jobs to the SLURM batch queuing system.
 Examples of Slurm submission scripts are given in the relevant sections for each of the main software packages.

-It is also possible to obtain an interactive session through Slurm on one of the compute nodes.
+It is also possible to obtain an interactive session through SLURM on one of the compute nodes.
 This is usually only for code development purposes; submitting batch jobs is the standard way of working.